 Long gone are the days when Thanksgiving was reserved for just eating - in New Orleans, Thanksgiving combines food, family AND fun.
-From sporting events to must-see films and everything in between, get inspired by this list of things to check out this Thanksgiving.
+From turkey trots to a trip to the movies and everything in between, get inspired by this list of things to do on Thanksgiving Day.

 Take the hassle out of your holiday and dine out at one of the many restaurants open on Thanksgiving Day in New Orleans.
 From the Bywater to the Central Business District, you can find anything from traditional New Orleanian staples to Latin cuisine to appease your taste buds this Thanksgiving.